Education & Learning

 - Animals relax the human brain and body—we experience the world in a supportive, nurturing light and make more grounded decisions.

 - Animal-human relationships are rooted in the moment and provide immediate and impartial feedback—animals keep us real.

 - Animals remind us of the web of life and are excellent role models of Don Miguel Ruiz's Four Agreements:

 2. Don't take anything personally.

 3. Don't make assumptions.

 WHO WE ARE

-Animal-Assisted Interaction services are provided by trained professionals who practice within the scope of their education, training, licensure or accreditation, and who partner with specially-selected and trained adult, domestic animals to meet specific measurable outcomes for people.
+Animal-Assisted Interactions services are provided by trained professionals who practice within the scope of their education, training, licensure or accreditation, and who partner with specially-selected and trained adult, domestic animals to meet specific measurable outcomes for people.
 These trained human professionals and animals form "AAI Teams", and as sentient beings, the animals are partners - co-instructors - and are not used.

-Trained, caring staff strive to maintain best practices in all we do in our Animal Assisted Interactions services.
+Trained, caring staff strive to maintain best practices in all we do in our Animal-Assisted Interactions services.
 This includes guidelines and policies set forth by two internationally recognized organizations - PATH International and Pet Partners.

 - Horses: grooming, leading, training, and assisted/adaptive riding.